On the group action of $Mod(M,F)$ on the disk complex

+\begin{definition}[Bachman, \cite{Bachman2010}] The \emph{homotopy index} of a complex $\Gamma$ is defined to be 0 if $\Gamma=\emptyset$, and the smallest $n$ such that $\pi_{n-1}(\Gamma)$ is non-trivial, otherwise.
+We say a separating surface $F$ with no torus components is \emph{topologically minimal} if its disk complex $\D(F)$ is either empty or non-contractible.
+When $F$ is topologically minimal, we define the \emph{topological index} of $F$ as the homotopy index of $\D(F)$.
+If $F$ is topologically minimal and weakly reducible, then the topological index is at least two because $\D(F)$ is connected.
+Note that if $F$ is topologically minimal and its topological index is two, then $\DVW(F)$ is disconnected (see the proof of Theorem 2.5 of \cite{Bachman2010}). \end{definition}

 From now on, we will consider only unstabilized Heegaard splittings of an irreducible $3$-manifold.
-If a Heegaard splitting of a compact $3$-manifold is reducible, then the manifold is reducible or the splitting is stabilized (see \cite{SaitoScharlemannSchultens2005}).
-Hence, we can exclude the possibilities of reducing pairs among weak reducing pairs.
+If a Heegaard splitting of a compact $3$-manifold has a reducing pair, then the manifold is reducible or the splitting is stabilized (see \cite{SaitoScharlemannSchultens2005}).
+Hence, we will exclude the possibilities of reducing pairs among weak reducing pairs.

 \begin{definition} Suppose $W$ is a compressing disk for $F\subset M$.
 Then there is a subset of $M$ that can be identified with $W\times I$ so that $W=W\times\{\frac{1}2\}$ and $F\cap(W\times I)=(\partial W)\times I$.
 We form the surface $F_W$, obtained by \textit{compressing $F$ along $W$}, by removing $(\partial W)\times I$ from $F$ and replacing it with $W\times(\partial I)$.
 We say the two disks $W\times(\partial I)$ in $F_W$ are the $\textit{scars}$ of $W$. \end{definition}